F4pl0/pinnacle/CONTRIBUTING.md

 - Use meaningful variable and method names.

 - Write comments for complex or non-obvious parts of your code.
+(Ideally, your code should be self-documenting.)

 ## Testing